robertZaufall/mindmanager_ai/readme.md

 ### Azure OpenAI / OpenAI
 The solution is best tested with `Azure OpenAI`.
 Results are perfect for every use case.
 Execution time is quite fast using the newest `o1`, `GPT-4o` models.
 Azure EntraID authentication can be used in enterprise scenarios.
 ### Google Gemini / Vertex AI
-`Gemini Pro` results are good. `Gemini Flash` does (most of the time) only generate up to 3 levels at max, so a refinement does currently not work.
+`Gemini Pro 2.0` and `Gemini Exp 1206` results are best. `Gemini Flash 2.0` is also very good.
-Vertex AI needs an access token which has a default expiration time of just 1 hour (authentication flow is partly implemented).
+Vertex AI needs an security token which you can generate using the cloud console.
 ### Anthropic Claude 3.5
-The newest Anthropic `Claude 3.5 Sonnet` model seems to be best in class.
-Anthropic `Claude 3.5 Haiku` is good and cheap.
+The Anthropic `Claude 3.5 Sonnet` model ist very good.
+Anthropic `Claude 3.5 Haiku` is good and also very cheap.
 ### xAI grok
 Grok is very good and is able to refine mindmaps for several levels.
-The beta models `grok-beta` and `grok-vision-beta` are available.
+The models `grok-2-1212` and `grok-2-vision-1212` are very good.
 The vision model can be used for pdf ocr.
 ### Amazon Bedrock
 Amazon Bedrock has some native models as `Nova` (best), `Titan` (good) and host also 3rd party models of `Anthropic Claude 3.5` and `Mistral`.
 ### DeepSeek
-DeepSeek created an extraordinary open source model DeepSeek V2.5 which seems to be as good as GPT-4o.
+DeepSeek created an extraordinary open source model DeepSeek V3 which seems to be as good as GPT-4o.
+The reasoning model `r1` does not work by now.
 ### Alibaba Cloud
 Alibaba Cloud models cannot generate large amounts of tokens (`Qwen-Max`: 2000, `Qwen-Plus` + `Qwen-Turbo`: 1500) but the results are good. `Qwen-Turbo` is very fast. `Qwen 2.5` model is still not available outside China by now (2024-11-22).
 ### Mistral AI
 Mistral AI is hosting their commercial flagship models `Mixtral-Large` and `Pixtral-Large`. `Mixtral-Large` is a 'best in class' model.
 The maximum numer of possible output tokens is a little bit unclear (max_tokens may meant to be the sum of input and output tokens).
 ### Groq (platform)
 Groq is sure the fastest LLM platform by now. `LLaMA3`, `Mixtral` and `Gemma2` are proven models.
+From time to time the supported models on the platform are changing.
 ### Perplexity (platform)
 Perplexity works perfect as an universal LLM platform.
+From time to time the supported models on the platform are changing.
 ### Hugging Face (platform)
 To access better models a pro-subscription is needed. `LLaMA-3-8B` still can be used.
 ### Open Router (platform)